Inmate speaks exclusively to News 3 after accusing Chesapeake deputy of sexual assault

 “I am so stressed out and I was confused to the fact that a person of authority would go that far, but I’m doing the best that I can with what happened,” said Stanley.

 She praised the response she got from the jail.
-She said her complaint was taken very taken seriously and she encouraged people to speak up if they ever feel violated.
+She said her complaint was taken very seriously and she encouraged people to speak up if they ever feel violated.

 “Hopefully this will give other women and men the strength to come forward as well, if it ever happened to them,” said Stanley.